-Spring is on the horizon, which means we’re all the more inclined to start making plans to head out and enjoy the best bars, wine bars, and pubs in the Bloor-Yorkville.
-From casual rooftops to intimate wine bars, or more extravagant spaces, there’s a go-to option for every preference.
+Planning a night out has never been easier.
+Bloor-Yorkville is home to some of the best bars, wine bars, and pubs in the city, from casual rooftops to intimate wine bars, or more extravagant spaces, there’s a go-to option for every preference.
 If a memorable experience is what you’re looking for, a Bloor-Yorkville bar hop should top your list of social outings.
 Plus, once the warmer nights hit, you can find the best patios in Toronto here.

 Tucked into Old York Lane, in the previous Amber space, Middle 8 is the latest offering from Andrew Carter of The Oxley.
 Designed to be a live music venue as well as an after work gather space, Middle 8 has a distinct speak-easy feel to it.
 The decor features leather, mirrors, wood, and handcrafted furniture creating the feel of a true intimate cocktail bar.
 The food menu is designed for snacking and sharing, featuring charcuterie and fresh seasonal dishes.

 JLo on your mind?
 If you want to lounge where the queen of TIFF 2019 celebrated, Sofia can make your dreams come true.
 The decore is a reason to visit on its own, featuring artwork from Banksy, Basquiat, Dine, Mr. Brainwash and Andy Warhol.
 Located next to Tagliatella Galleries, the artwork found on the walls of Sofia are constantly refreshed with pieces available next door at the gallery.